John Powers (basketball): Administration

 Powers left coaching in 1978 to accept an administrative position at the school.
 The following year, he became Manhattan's athletic director.
 He was the executive director of the National Invitation Tournament from 1988 until the tournament was taken over by the National Collegiate Athletic Association in 2005.

 Honors

 Powers has been inducted into the Manhattan College, Mamaroneck High School, Catholic High School Athletic Association, and Brooklyn Old Timers halls of fame.

 In 2012, Powers was honored by the Naismith Memorial Basketball Hall of Fame in Massachusetts at their first annual MAAC Honor Roll dinner.

 In 2015, he became the first Manhattan College athlete to have their uniform number retired.

 On September 19, 2024, at the Barclays Center in Brooklyn, Powers was inducted into the NYC Basketball Hall of Fame as part of the incoming Class of 2024.

+Personal life

+Powers was a longtime resident of both Eastchester, NY and Montauk, NY.
+He died on February 27, 2025 at 89 years old.